anabramos/k9sisters-project/README.md

  ## Credits

  ### Content

+- For the booking form input field "tel" I have used the pattern attribute value provided by [Martin Wolf](https://martinwolf.org/before-2018/blog/2015/04/html5-telephone-input-validation/) 2015.
+This assured that only numeric numbers in a certain pattern could be inputed into the form.

- All code for this project, as well as text content was written by Ana Ramos Barretto
+All other code was written by myself: Ana Ramos Barretto

  ### Media
 All images for this website were taken from [Unsplash](https://unsplash.com/).